ma-ji/amgps/_pages/assignments.md

 You may want to develop your own skill set over the semester.
 For example, learning how to use Python and R rather than using Stata or Excel.
 This assignment accommodates such a need.
 This is a DIY and self-motivated module.

+_Expected deliverables_:

+	- Learning plan proposal.
-_Expected deliverables_: 1) Learning plan proposal, 2) Self-evaluation report of completion.
+	- Self-evaluation report of completion.

 <br>